SUDARSHANRS853/VERILOG/important codes/updown_counter/README.md

   ## 11. MUX 4*1 using 2*1
   ## 12. 3*8 decoder using 2*4 decoder
   ## 13. 3*1 mux using turnary operator
+  ## 14. 4*1 mux using turnary
+  ## 15. 5*1 mux using turnary operator
+  ## 16. Fulladder using ha adder
+  ## 17. 3bit even and odd detector using dataflow modelling
+  ## 18.4bit adder using full adder structural modelling
+  ## 19. Generate a clock for 200 mhz frequency.
+  ## 20. Generate 2 clock each of 10ns time period and 50 percent duty.Clk2 is delayed version of clock 1 by 5 ns.
   ##
   ##
   ##